Brave (Marillion album): Recording

 The band recruited Dave Meegan as producer, who had previously worked with them as an assistant engineer on Fugazi (1984).
-EMI wanted the band to do a "quick record" to gain some revenue, but this project progressively escalated, taking the band nine months to write and produce, partly because of Meegan who would go through 'every single new tape made every day' each night listening for any riff or melody which sounded good enough to be included in the album.
+EMI wanted the band to do a "quick record" to gain some revenue, but this project progressively escalated, taking the band nine months to write and produce, partly because Meegan would go through 'every single new tape made every day' each night listening for any riff or melody that sounded good enough to be included on the album.
 The album was written at the Racket Club, Buckinghamshire between April 1992 and January 1993 and recorded between February and September 1993.

 The band relocated to Marouatte Castle in France for the duration of the recording of Brave.
-The influence of these surroundings can be heard throughout the album in a lot of haunting atmospherics.
-They even went into a cave which lay in the nearby area and taped some cave sounds which were used as background ambiance on the album.
+The influence of these surroundings can be heard throughout the album in a haunting atmospherics.
+They even went into a cave which lay in the nearby area and taped cave sounds which were used as background ambiance on the album.
 This recording concept was later used by Marillion's EMI labelmates Radiohead for their OK Computer album.
-They spent three months in Marouatte in total, but in the summer, they decamped to Liverpool’s Parr Street Studio to continue recording.
-Marillion spent another four months in Parr Street on top of the three months they’d spent in Marouatte.
+They spent three months in Marouatte in total, but decamped that summer to Liverpool's Parr Street Studio to continue recording for another four months.
+The mixing of the album was finished at the Sarm West Studio in London.